gmurielN5/News_App_React_Native/README.md

-#NewsApp
+## News app

 **News aggregator app for IOS and Android made with React-Native**

 > React Native .
 Fetch Data from External API -NewsAPI-

-##Installation
+## Installation

 Clone Repo
 git clone https://github.com/gmurielN5/NewsApp.git

 Install dependencies:

 ```
 $ npm install
 ```

 When installation is complete, run with version of your choice:

 ```
 $react-native start

 $react-native run-ios
 or